 - Assistive breathing equipment (e.g. asthma spacers, nebulisers, CPAP machines and accessories for CPAP machines)

 - Blood sugar/glucose monitoring equipment

-- Medical footware prescribed and fitted by a podiatrist
+- Medical footwear prescribed and fitted by a podiatrist

-NO. The IHSS is a brokerage service, not a parallel clinical service.
-The IHSS will liaise between the client’s primary care provider (e.g. general practice or AMS), the client and the service they need and provide information back to the client’s primary care provider.
-The IHSS will facilitate the client receiving the care that is deemed necessary by their GP according to their care plan.
+No, Marrabinya is a brokerage service not a parallel clinical service.
+Marrabinya staff (Local Chronic Care Link workers) liaise between the client’s primary care provider (e.g. general practice or AMS), the client and the service they need and provide information back to the client’s primary care provider.
+Marrabinya staff facilitates the client receiving the care that is deemed necessary by their GP according to their referral and GP management plan.